 With over 80,000 people attending the Lobster Festival the secret is to make your plans early as lodging within walking distance of the festival like the Berry Manor Inn will sell out by early spring; and lodging a short drive from the festival will sell out early in the summer season.
 The local chamber of commerce does try to keep track of availability or you can check out availability at the Historic Inns of Rockland.
 You can always take the Maine Eastern Railroad train from Brunswick Maine to Rockland for the Festival for a no-stress visit.
 The Lobster Festival always offers free off-site parking and shuttle service to the Festival grounds.

 The Lobster Festival is always held Wednesday through Sunday for the 5 day period that contains the first Saturday of August.
-So if August 1st is a Saturday than the festival will start Wednesday the 29th and run through Sunday, August 2nd.
+So when August 1st is a Saturday like in 2015, than the festival will start Wednesday the 29th and run through Sunday, August 2nd.
 Likewise, if the first Saturday in August falls on the 4th than the festival will start Wednesday, August 1st and run through Sunday, August 5th.
 For 2015, the dates are Wednesday July 29th through Sunday August 2nd.

 Calendar of Events and Festival Schedule